getcellm/cellm/README.md

 To help us improve Cellm, we collect limited, anonymous telemetry data:

 - **Crash reports:** To help us fix bugs.
 - **Prompts:** To help us understand usage patterns.
-For example, if you use `=PROMPT(A1:B2, "Extract person names")`, we capture the text "Extract person names" and prompt options.
+For example, if you use `=PROMPT("Extract person names", A1:B2)`, we capture the text "Extract person names" and prompt options.
 The prompt options are things like the model you use and the temperature setting.
 We do not capture the data in cells A1:B2.

 We do not collect any data from your spreadsheet and we have no way of associating your prompts with you.
 You can see for yourself at [src/Cellm/Models/Behaviors/SentryBehavior.cs](src/Cellm/Models/Behaviors/SentryBehavior.cs).